TheSilvered/Neve/CONTRIBUTING.md

 ### Integers

 Prefer integers defined in `stdint.h` with a known width and signedness.
-Use regular types only if they are passed to a system function.
+Use regular types only if they are passed to or a the result of a system function.

 ### Strings